Unmasking Mites

 - Otodectes cynotis (ear mites of dogs and cats cause Otitis externa)

-Non-Burrowing Mites:
+Non-Burrowing Mites

 Non-burrowing mites do not burrow into the skin of their hosts but instead feed on surface materials such as skin debris, blood, or other organic matter.
 While they may still cause irritation and health issues.
 Examples include: